minvws/nl-covid19-coronacheck-website/en/privacy-in-app.md

 ### 3. For what purpose is personal information processed?

 The government is working hard to open society in a responsible manner.
 Testing visitors for the COVID-19 virus before entering a public event or public location is part of this.
 Such access tests allow social, cultural and sports locations to be opened responsibly and quicker during times of corona.
 Showing a negative test result gives visitors access to these types of venues.
-The CoronaCheck app allows visitors to show digital proof of their negative test declaration, allowing them access to these locations.
+The CoronaCheck app allows visitors to show digital proof of their negative test certificate, allowing them access to these locations.
 Visitors can also generate a test declaration on the website coronacheck.nl to print off as a hard copy without having to use the CoronaCheck app.

 ### 4. Which personal information is processed?